Freddie Freeman Player Props: Dodgers vs. Rangers

 Freddie Freeman At The Plate

-- Among the qualifying batters in MLB, he ranks third in batting average, third in on-base percentage, and fifth in slugging.
+- Among the qualified hitters in MLB action, he ranks second in batting average, third in on-base percentage, and second in slugging.

+- In 77.3% of his 97 games this season, Freeman has picked up at least one hit.
+He's also had 39 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.